jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

+## Documentation ##

+Fantastic documentation is [available from Skobbler](http://developer.skobbler.com/getting-started/android).
+The main difference you will find is that get/set method pairs in Java have been changed to  C# properties.
+The automatic binding generation process will also add events that correspond to callback interfaces.

 ## Assets ##

 You will need to manually copy the SKMaps.zip file to your assets folder, with a build configuration of an Android asset.
 The zip is available in the Android SDK from [Skobbler](http://developer.skobbler.com/support#download).
 See the demo app for an example.